talbright/go-desk/CONTRIBUTING.md

 # Tests

 This project uses GoConvey for testing.
+There are two types of tests, unit and integration.

+## Unit Tests

-To start the tests (from the project root):
+To start the unit tests (from the project root):

     $ go get github.com/smartystreets/goconvey
     $ $GOPATH/bin/goconvey